 - Edge-based execution (ensure dispatch signals execute reliably, even during internet outages)

 This is why execution infrastructure matters.
 Forecasting algorithms can tell you the optimal strategy.
-But if 30% of your fleet doesn't respond to dispatch signals, your modeled revenue ($1,200/battery/year) collapses to actual revenue ($600/battery/year) - and you incur penalties for non-performance.
+But if 30% of your fleet doesn't respond to dispatch signals, your modeled revenue collapses to a fraction of that in actual revenue - and you incur penalties for non-performance.

 Pay-for-Performance: The Revenue Reality Check